JulieCJWu/mirLibSpark/README.md

 sbatch submit_init_dbs_ensembl40.sh
 ```

-Users can build custom species dbs index.
-Please refer to section `Build custom species dbs`.
+Users can build custom species dbs index as described in a previous section, `Build custom species dbs`.

-## List and description of outputs
+# C. List and description of outputs
 | Name of output                                           | Description                                                                                                  |
 |----------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|
 | (1) parameters_and_time.txt                              | the register of user parameters and the execution time records.                                              |